-READING SPECIAL DEVELOPMENTAL EDUCATION:

-Non-Course Competency-Based Option (NCBO) NCBR 0130.
+READING SPECIAL DEVELOPMENTAL EDUCATION: NON-COURSE COMPETENCY-BASED OPTION (NCBO) NCBR 0130.
 Development of reading and higher order thinking skills necessary for college readiness with a grade of B or better.
 The NCBR cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
-Eligibility: TSI Assessment score 349-350 and DE Level 6; Benefit: paired with PSYC 2301 and SOCI 1301 with required course grade of a C or better, credit earned can be used in an associate degree; attendance required in lecture and lab hours.
+Eligibility: TSI Assessment score 349-350 and DE Level 6; Benefit: paired with SOCI 1301 with required course grade of a C or better, credit earned can be used in an associate degree; attendance required in lecture and lab hours.

 INTEGRATED READING AND WRITING (INRW) INRW 0410 AND INRW 0420.
 Integration of critical reading and academic writing skills.
 The INRW cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
+Eligibility: TSI

-Eligibility: TSI Assessment score 356-350, ABE Level 5 and DE Level 6; Benefit: complete reading and writing in one semester; attendance required in lecture and lab hours.
+Assessment score 342-345, ABE Level 3-4 and DE Level 6 for reading and 350-355 & ABE Levels 3-4 for writing; These classes are sequential.
+Benefit: complete reading and writing in one semester; attendance required in lecture and lab hours.